thomasfl/surveyinvite.js/README.md

  * visibleAt: undefined (default).
 A regexp, or a list of regexps, with pattern that should match the current url.
  * frequencyPercent: 100 (default).
 Specify the amount of visitors which should randomly be asked to take a survey.
  * percentageOf: 'visitors' (default) or 'page_request'
- * askAgainIn: [2,'days'] default.
+ * askAgainIn: [2,'days'] (default).
 Specify how long it should take before visitors is asked again to take a survey.
 Can be 'days', 'hours', 'minutes'.
  * cookieName: 'ask_again_for_survey' (default).
 A string that must be set if multiple surveys across a site
  * openDialog: function used to open lightbox or other widgets
  * closeDialog: function called when dialog window should be closed